 CURRENT AND FORMER ADVISEES AND LAB MEMBERS

-Jason Darley, B.S. in Geoscience student
+Jason Darley, B.A. in Geography student

 Joseph Kowalski, M.A. in Environmental Studies student

 Molly Rosing, M.S. in Geoscience student

 Joanna Carlsen, M.A. in Teaching, 2005, now Physician's Assistant

 Michael Cacciapuoti, B.S. in Geoscience, 2006, now Earth Science educator in NJ

 Gina Quiñones, M.A. in Environmental Studies 2006, now Environmental Scientist at ARCADIS